benbrastmckie/ModalHistory/README.md

 This module will conclude with an alternative bimodal system that I am developing.
 (3) The third module will begin with the intensional semantics for counterfactuals developed by Stalnaker 1968 and Lewis 1973.
 We will then move to review some of the early criticisms by Fine 1975 and others, comparing the hyperintensional account that Fine 2012 offers as an alternative.
-I will then present the extension that I have developed of Fine's semantics for counterfactuals, extending this system further to accommodate tensed counterfactuals.
+I will then present the simplification that I have developed of Fine's semantics for counterfactuals as well as an extension of this system to accommodate tensed counterfactuals.
 (4) The fourth module will close by considering hyperintensional semantic theories more generally and their logics for propositional identity, subject-matter, essence, ground, and logical subtraction.

 ## Overview